My ass was a sorry ass indeed the next morning when it got hauled out

 I scowled.
 Why the hell did I have to think of Relena now?
 God only

 knows, she might show up.
-I pushed the thoughts away, just in case, like the
+I pushed the thoughts away, just in case,

 devil, thinking about Relena would draw her attention.
-Instead, I took a
+Instead, I took

 quick survey of the lobby.
 My eyes fell on the pay phones.
 There was